Delboy/DryDrops/README.md

 - #### Top Products
     - The Top products section lists the top 4 products based on customer reviews.
-    - The list will order by the highest rating first.
+    - The list will be ordered by the highest rated first.
 If any products have the same rating they will be put in order of how many reviews they have received.

     ![Hero-Top-Products](assets/images/home-top-products.png)